kloydmatyo/Inventory-System/SETUP.md

 - Check the browser console for error messages
 - Verify your MongoDB Atlas setup
 - Ensure all environment variables are set correctly
+- Make sure you're following the correct order: Suppliers → Products

+## 10. Next Steps

+Once you have the basic system running:

+1. **Customize Categories**: Add your own product categories in `ProductForm.js`
+2. **Adjust Stock Thresholds**: Modify the low stock threshold in the dashboard logic
+3. **Add More Suppliers**: Build a comprehensive supplier database
+4. **Import Data**: Use the MongoDB Atlas interface to import bulk data if needed
+5. **Deploy**: Follow the deployment instructions in README.md

 That's it!
-Your Portfolio Projects Tracker is ready to use.
-Start building your portfolio by adding your projects, skills, and achievements!
+Your Simple Inventory Management System is ready to use.
+Start by adding suppliers, then products, and explore all the features!